fiznool/blog-hugo/content/about/index.md

 #### April 2013 - Present

-Designing, architecting and developing web and mobile applications for a number of clients.
-[Available for hire](mailto:tom@studiozeffa.com) for your next project.
+Designing, architecting and developing web and mobile applications for a number of clients, and offering training in software development [Available for hire](mailto:tom@studiozeffa.com) for your next project or training course.

 ### Head of Mobile Web, [Mubaloo](http://mubaloo.com)